domsq/the-gamers-forum/README.md

 - When logged out, the nav links show "Home \ Login \ Sign Up \ Contact Us"
 - Only the owner of a post, when logged in, can see the "Edit" and "Delete" buttons for their post
 - Adding a new post via the add post screen works as expected
+- Adding a reply to a post works as expected
 - Editing a post works as expected
 - Deleting a post works as expected
 - Submitting a message via the Contact Us page functions as expected